The terms used are not gender-specific.

 Subject to express consent or transfer required by contract or law, we process or have processed the data only in third countries with a recognised level of data protection, on the basis of special guarantees, such as a contractual obligation through so-called standard protection clauses of the EU Commission or if certifications or binding internal data protection regulations justify the processing (Article 44 to 49 GDPR, information page of the EU Commission: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection_en).

 Cookies are text files that contain data from visited websites or domains and are stored by a browser on the user's computer.
 A cookie is primarily used to store information about a user during or after his visit within an online service.
 The information stored can include, for example, the language settings on a website, the login status, a shopping basket or the location where a video was viewed.
 The term "cookies" also includes other technologies that fulfil the same functions as cookies (e.g. if user information is stored using pseudonymous online identifiers, also referred to as "user IDs").
+You may reset your cookie preferences by clicking the link and deleting the cookies in your browser.

 The following types and functions of cookies are distinguished: